cugos/cugos.github.com/meetings/_posts/2015-08-19-cugos_monthly.markdown

 Always bin in Ecuador and Northern Africa.
 Single state is probably fine.
 Bin away.

+**Luke Swart, Duwamish River**

+Luke is here to talk to us about efforts to map the Duwamish River, just south of downtown.
+This area is heavily industrialized and it's one of the country's most poluted rivers.

+The Duwamish Tribe used to reside in the area, they were displaced many years ago.
+In 2003 the EPA declared the area a super fund site.
+The cleanup is underway.
+The cleanup has been very top down, and the voices of people who live near by aren't really heard.

+Luke is part of a group that's working to help those voices be heard.
+Information transparency and open data enables the project to map these stories.
+The project involves a lot of outreach to involve the local communities.

 *Watch for live updates during the meeting.*